GUIDELINES FOR ARTISTS

 - All work must remain for entire exhibit; no early removal.

-- Work must be removed at time designated on entry form or artist contract, typically on the last day of the exhibit.
+- Work must be removed at time designated on entry form or artist contract.
 There is no storage space at the facility; therefore, late pick-up penalty fees may apply.
-Artists may designate someone to pick their work up if they cannot do so; appointed person must show identification, artwork claim check, or a note from the artist.
+Artists may designate someone to pick their work up if they cannot do so; appointed person must show identification, artwork claim check, or a note or email from the artist.

 The City of Pleasanton obtains its insurance through a self-insured pool.
 Work will be insured for sales price less 30% from the time of delivery, in duly noted condition, until the specified pickup date.
 Work remaining after this date will not be insured.
 In the case of an insurance claim, proof of prior sales/valuation of work would be required.
 The City of Pleasanton retains the right to refuse acceptance of an art submittal if it deems that the asking price does not reflect the true value.